therealphatmike/aws-saa-exam-study-materials/notes/SAA-C02_update.md

     * Homogeneous migrations -- on prem oracle to cloud oracle
     * Heterogeneous migrations -- on prem mySQL to cloud Aurora
     * Can even migrate data from S3 to a database
+    * AWS SCT:
+      * Schema Conversion Tool is used for migrating one RDBMS flavor to another, for example Oracle to AWS Aurora
+      * Not needed if migrating to an identical database
+* Caching Strategies on AWS
+  * Which services have caching capabilities:
+    * CloudFront
+    * API Gateway
+    * ElastiCache -- duh
+    * DynamoDB Accelerator (DAX)
+  * Remember that caching is a balancing act between up-to-date, accurate information and latency
+* EMR Overview
+  * Elastic Map Reduce
+  * EMR is the industry-leading cloud big data platform.
+With EMR you can run petabyte scale analysis at a cheaper rate and fast than with traditional Apache Spark.
+  * The central component of Amazon EMR is the cluster.
+A cluster is a collection of Amazon EC2 instances.
+Each instance in the cluster is a called a node.
+Each node has a role within the cluster, referred to as the node type.
+    * Amazon EMR also installs different software components on each node type, giving each node a role in a distributed application like Apache Hadoop.
+  * Node Types:
+    * Master Node - A node that manages the cluster.
+The maste node tracks the status of tasks and monitors the health of the cluster.
+Every cluster has a master node.
+    * Core Node - A node with software components that runs tasks and stores data in the Hadoop Distributed File System (HDFS) on your cluster.
+Multi-node clusters have at least one core node.
+    * Task Node - A node with software components that only run tasks, and doesn't store data in HDFS.
+Task nodes are optional.
+  * All nodes can communicate with each other.
+  * Logs are stored on the master node at /mnt/var/log
+    * This means if you lose your master node, you lose your logs
+  * You can configure a cluster to periodically archive the log files stored on the master node to Amazon S3.
+This ensures the log files are available after the cluster terminates, whether this is through normal shutdown or due to an error.
+Amazon EMR archives the log files to Amazon S3 at 5 minute intervals.
+    * You can only set this up when you first set up the cluster.